omeka/omeka-s-enduser/StyleGuide.md

 Also see the [glossary](/Glossary.md)

 ## Formatting
+Start each page with the following: [3 dashes, return]
+title: “Name of the Page” [return, 3 dashes] for Jekyll.

 - Omeka S is written *with* a space between the Omeka and the S.
 - Names of buttons in *italics*